ShishKabab/react-scenario-replays-boilerplate/README.md

 What is not implemented yet:

 - [ ] Styling of the main program and overview UI
-- [ ] Overview UI of all workflows in the program, instead of only specific parts by URL (small fix)
 - [ ] Data-driven scenario replays that can be recorded from user interactions
 - [ ] Fixture generation, saving and loading
 - [ ] Links from overview UI to specific scenarios and scenario steps